Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ![sad]({{< baseurl >}}/images/sad_wc.png)

 WordClouds with the saddest villains from the network was also made.
 However, in the sad WordCloud, there are names like Loki, Sylvie, and Mobius who are defined as bad characters in the Marvel universe.
-In the sad WordCloud, there also appear words like kill, destroy, help, fight and take which are words that describe sad situations.
+In the sad WordCloud, there also appear words like kill, destroy, help, fight and take which are words that describe more dramatic situations.

-## Description of EVILNESS:
+## Recipe for EVILNESS:

+Original recipe for 1 villain

+Ingreedients:

-- Be in the Marvel villain network.
+- 3 1/2 cups - of being in the Marvel villain network.
-- Have high connections to other characters.
+- 1 tps - of high connections to other characters
-- Be alive
-- Be a main antagonist.
+- 1 cup - of being Alive
+- 1 1/2 cups - of being Main antagonist
-- Have words like kill, fight and destroy in your description text.
+- 2 tps - of having words like kill, fight and destroy in your description text

 And, if all else fails, just be more like THANOS and LOKI LAUFEYJARSON!